dougeby/IntuneDocs/InTuneDocs/DeployUse/user-experience-for-mam-enabled-ios-apps-with-microsoft-intune.md

 ##  Access apps

 If the device is **not enrolled in Intune**, the user is asked to restart the app when they first use it.
 A restart is required so that MAM polices can be applied to the app.
-The following screenshot from the Skype app illustrate this restart request:
+The following screenshot from the Skype app illustrates this restart request:

 ![Screenshot of the iOS device showing PIN prompt](../media/appmanagement/iOS_AppPINPrompt.png)